 A series of 'Miniatures' was introduced in 1932, designed to retail for 5 cents instead of the customary dime, to compete with the spate of cheaper depression-spawned toys.
 Eight of the series were automotive.
 Two, given catalogue numbers 106 and 107, were aeroplanes.
 The first was a low wing two seater monoplane, the commoner one to survive today.
 The other was a high wing cabin monoplane.
 Both of these had cast lead fuselages and pressed tin wings.

 No.4650 made its debut in 1934 and was a typical autogyro (no sonny, it's not a helicopter, the top rotor being an unpowered freewheeling windmill, but it did make for steeper ascents and descents than the conventional fixed wing).
-Whether it impressed the lads of the day is not as certain as that it did inspire at least two foreign firms to copy the toy, line-for-line (a diecast version by Johillco in England, and a tinplate version possibly from Spain (ref.2)).
+Whether it impressed the lads of the day is not as certain as that it did inspire at least two foreign firms to copy the toy, line-for-line, shown in the fourth and fifth photos - a diecast version by Johillco in England, and a tinplate version by Rico in Spain (ref.2).
 Wieland and Force (ref.10) thought that the catalogue number quoted by Clint must be a misprint, since it duplicates the number of the earlier biplane, however it is clearly shown as 4650 in the 1938 UK leaflet (see part 7 of the automotive article).

 In 1935 a TWA Douglas Airliner was introduced and given catalogue no.0717 (later 717).
 When I was a boy at the time I had always thought it was rather too stout and stubby for the Douglas DC3, and later bought the Dinky model because it was a better likeness.
 Not until years later when a professional airline pilot was visting my collection did I learn that the Tootsietoy was a very faithful model of the Douglas DC2!
 DC2?
 I didn't even know such a designation existed, any more than the six wonders of the world, the third estate or two blind mice.